amplitude/amplitude-docs/content/collections/under-the-hood/en/flag-dependencies.md

 title: 'Flag Dependencies'
 landing: false
 source: 'https://www.docs.developers.amplitude.com/experiment/general/flag-dependencies/'
-updated_by: 0c3a318b-936a-4cbd-8fdf-771a90c297f0
+updated_by: 924ab613-3300-4c23-b6d6-2030761a8ea7
-updated_at: 1716926567
+updated_at: 1718742410
 ---
 Flag dependencies define relationships between flags to ensure evaluation order.
 The result of each flag's evaluation is then passed to all subsequent evaluations to decide if dependent flags should [evaluate](/docs/experiment/implementation#flag-dependencies) based on the result of the dependency.

-Flag dependencies are currently used to implement mutual exclusion and holdout groups.
+Flag dependencies are currently used to implement mutual exclusion groups, holdout groups, and prerequisite flags.

 ## Mutual exclusion groups

 ![Mutual exclusion group](statamic://asset::help_center_conversions::experiment/mutex-group.drawio.png)

+*Available for experiments only*

 A mutual exclusion group ensures that, on evaluation, at most one of the experiments within the group is assigned.
 In Amplitude Experiment, a mutual exclusion group defines multiple slots, each with a percentage of traffic allocated to that slot.
 The mutual exclusion group is actually just a flag with a variant for each slot.
 Experiments in the group add a dependency on one or more slots (variants) of the mutual exclusion group flag.